Lauren Goodger: Instagram

 Lauren has over 750,000 followers on Instagram which she uses to market products.
-In 2019 she, along with Mike Hassini and Zara Holland, auditioned to promote a fictitious diet product containing cyanide.
+In 2019, she, along with Mike Hassini and Zara Holland, auditioned to promote a fictitious diet product containing cyanide.
 The drink was created as part of an investigation by the BBC Three series Blindboy Undestroys the World into Instagram influencers' irresponsible marketing of products they have never used.

 Personal life

 Goodger was raised in Bethnal Green, London with her half-brother Tony and half-sister Nicola.

-Goodger's relationship with boyfriend and fellow The Only Way Is Essex cast member Mark Wright lasted for ten years; she was aged 15 when they started dating and they split in 2012.
+Goodger's relationship with boyfriend and fellow The Only Way Is Essex cast member Mark Wright lasted for ten years; they were both aged 15 when they started dating.
+They split in 2012.

 Since 2020, Goodger has been dating Charles Drury.
 In January 2021, Goodger announced that she was pregnant with their first child.
 In July 2021, Goodger gave birth to a girl named Larose.
 In January 2022, Goodger announced that she was pregnant with their second child.
 In July 2022, Goodger revealed that their second daughter had died at two days old.

+Legal issues

+In 2024, Goodger was charged by the Financial Conduct Authority, alongside other influencers, in relation to promotions of unauthorised investments.